 Interest in bitcoin has been surging in the past few years.
-In recent months, Ethereum, smart contracts and the ethereum virtual machine has renewed interest in cryptocurrency again.
-However, the potential and innovative implementations of the “other” functions of components of cryptocurrency is a topic for another day.
+In recent months, Ethereum, smart contracts and the Ethereum virtual machine has renewed interest in cryptocurrency again.
+However, the potential and innovative implementations of the “other” functions of components of cryptocurrency are a topic for another day.

 Today we will be exploring the various wallets and storage options available, the pros and cons of these options, and some general things to look out for when dealing with security with cryptocurrency.

 - Separate spending and saving accounts — Nobody carries all their money in their wallet at any point in time, and this also applies to cryptocurrency.
 It is good practice to keep savings in a safer form, instead of an accessible location such as an online wallet or your mobile phone.
 You can also compare various crypto heatmap prices, choose the best one for you, and keep up with exchange rates.